 Cher accepts a lifetime achievement award in Las Vegas during the Billboard Music Awards show on Dec.
 9, 2002.
 During the show, Cher used the F-word, which the FCC said violated decency standards.
 The show was broadcast by Fox Television.
 (AP Photo/Joe Cavaretta)

 Federal Communications Commission v.
 Fox Television Stations, 567 U.S. 239 (2012), is a followup to a decision by the same name that was issued in 2009.
-In the 2009 case, the U.S. Supreme Court ruled that the Federal Communications Commission (FCC) decision to modify its indecency enforcement regime to include fleeting expletives was neither arbitrary or capricious and remanded the case to the the Second U.S. Circuit Court of Appeals.
+In the 2009 case, the U.S. Supreme Court ruled that the FCC decision to modify its indecency enforcement regime to include fleeting expletives was neither arbitrary or capricious and remanded the case to the the 2nd U.S. Circuit Court of Appeals.

 The FCC issued a policy statement in 2001 to change this policy restating that it would continue to focus on words that depict sexual or excretory organs or activities in “patently offensive ways” as measured by “contemporary community standards.”
 It moved away, however, from its previous position that “fleeting or isolated” words were less harmful.